mikayp1967/lambda/running-resources/README.md

 * AWSCloudFormationFullAccess
 * IAMFullAccess

+Deploy the SNS topic

+    git clone git@github.com:mikayp1967/lambda.git
+    . ./make-stack.sh "RR-SNS" running-resources/rr-sns.yml

 These will change.
-For now this is how you deploy:
+For now this is how you deploy the lambda:

     export BUCKET=<aws bucket>
     git clone git@github.com:mikayp1967/lambda.git